-Alison Boland-Reeves is the program officer for Reciprocal Exchanges for the Mandela Washington Fellowship for Young African Leaders.
+Alison Boland-Reeves is a Senior Program Officer and the Leadership in Public Management track lead for the Mandela Washington Fellowship for Young African Leaders.

-Prior to IREX, Alison worked for the International Office at The University of Texas at Austin, where she was the Administrative Director for the Mandela Washington Fellowship Business & Entrepreneurship Institute for three grant cycles.
-She continued working directly with the Fellows on the ground as a 2018 Reciprocal Exchange Awardee.
-For her Reciprocal Exchange project, she traveled to Zimbabwe to implement a filmmaker’s workshop with a 2017 Mandela Washington Fellow.
+Prior to IREX, Alison worked for the International Office at The University of Texas at Austin, where she was the Administrative Director for the Mandela Washington Fellowship for three grant cycles.
+In 2019, she joined IREX as the Program Officer for Reciprocal Exchanges.
+As a former Reciprocal Exchange Awardee herself, she traveled to Zimbabwe in 2018 to implement a filmmaker’s workshop with a 2017 Mandela Washington Fellow.
+She now applies these lessons learned on the ground to her grant implementation work at IREX.

 Alison’s previous experience includes three years of Peace Corps service in Mongolia (2009-2012), as well as extensive documentary film production experience.
 She brings this media production sensibility to her strategic communications work at IREX.